lazydynamics/Gears.jl/docs/src/tutorials/threading.md

 ## Next Steps

 Congratulations!
-You have completed the tutorial series for `EnvironmentEngine`.
+You have completed the tutorial series for `Gears`.
 In order to get more information, you can:
 - [API Reference](@ref user-guide-api-reference) - Complete function and type documentation
 - [Sharp Bits](@ref user-guide-sharp-bits) - Learn about sharp bits